unikraft/loupedb/README.md

   described in the [main Loupe README](https://github.com/unikraft/loupe).
 - This repository also contains OS support descriptions for 11 OSes, all in the format `${OS_NAME}.syscalls`.
+- This repository also contains ASPLOS24-supp.pdf, which provides a list and description of applications in our database, along with support plans for 11 OSes.
 - Some folders contain data in the format `imported`, e.g., `flask/suite/imported/data`.
 This was manually imported from runs with Loupe that pre-date the database in its current format.
 Eventually we will re-run